Official State of Rhode Island website

 Expanding Broadband Infrastructure and Digital Equity

 • Received $108.7 million in federal funds from the National Telecommunications and Information Administration’s (NTIA) Broadband Equity, Access and Deployment (BEAD) program to deploy or upgrade high-speed Internet networks to ensure that everyone has access to reliable, affordable, high-speed Internet service.
-Once deployment goals are met, including those for Community Anchor Institutions, any remaining funding can be used on high-speed Internet adoption, training, and workforce development efforts, among other eligible uses.
+Once deployment goals are met, any remaining funding can be used on additional efforts to expand high-speed internet utilization.

-• Obligated $25 million in Capital Projects Funds toward broadband last-mile infrastructure, which will provide internet to approximately 6,700 unserved and underserved households in Jamestown, Newport, and Westerly.
+• Obligated $25 million in Capital Projects Funds toward broadband last-mile infrastructure, which was matched by $27 million in private capital.
+This public-private partnership is providing internet to approximately 16,000 unserved and underserved households and businesses in 27 communities throughout the state—set to be completed by December 2026.

-• Received $450,000 to increase enrollment in the Affordable Connectivity Program (ACP) in the state from the Federal Communications Commission (FCC).
-The ACP provides a $30 monthly subsidy to eligible households to help pay for broadband services.
+Increased enrollment in the Affordable Connectivity Program (ACP) in the state through outreach and community engagement.
+The ACP provided a $30 monthly subsidy to eligible households to help pay for broadband services.
 When the ACP stopped enrollment in April 2024, Rhode Island had the highest utilization of the program of any state in New England.